0xAquaWolf/AquaKit/docs/admin-components.md

 The `AdminPageLayout` component provides a consistent layout for admin pages with built-in AdminGuard protection.

+### AdminDashboardSkeleton

+The `AdminDashboardSkeleton` component provides a loading skeleton that matches the exact layout of the admin dashboard, preventing UI flashing during admin status verification.

+### DebugPageSkeleton

+The `DebugPageSkeleton` component provides a loading skeleton for debug pages with matching layout structure.

 ## Usage Examples

 ### Option 1: Using AdminGuard (Flexible Layout)